triflicacid/uni-project/README.md

 The other directories are as follows:
 - `docs/` contains documentation written in LaTeX.
-- `out/` contains the compiled documentation PDFs.
+- `out/` contains the compiled documentation PDFs, as well as where the built binaries are placed.
-It is also where the built applications will reside, as well as the processor Edel file.
 - `shared/` contains source code files used by multiple components.

 ## Building the Project